khangnguyen412/PHP-Practice-Laravel/README.md

 ============================================
 ## Practice Laravel
-- Descripttion: Project Laravel for practice and research with Lavaravel Framework
+- Descripttion: Project Laravel for practice and research with the Laravel Framework
-- Purpose: for learning and reasearching laravel deeper, this was recorded my learning process
+- Purpose: For learning and researching Laravel deeper, this project recorded my learning process.

 ============================================
 ## Technology in project:
-- Language: HTML, CSS, Php, Js
+- Language: HTML, CSS, PHP, JS
 - Tailwind
 - Docker
 - Laravel